kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 - To create a tag on your current branch, run `git tag <tagname>`.
 If you want to include a description with your annotated tag, run `git tag -a v1.1.0 -m "xyz feature is released in this tag"`.
 - `git tag` lists all tags.
 - Use `git push origin v1.1.0` to push a particular tag, or `git push --tags` if you want to push all tags.
+- `git push origin :tagname` to delete a remote tag, and if you also need to delete the local tag, use `git tag --delete tagname`.

 ## skip git commit hooks
 The pre-commit hook can be used to run tests, lint, type check, etc. The hooks are located in the `.git/hooks/` directory.
 Use the `--no-verify` option to bypass git commit hooks, e.g. `git commit -m "commit message" --no-verify`.